-Here we first have to ask the question: what is risk?
+Here we first have to ask the question: What is risk?
 Even professionals still don’t know how to really measure risk, but volatility is the easiest one.
-Just the most basic example to begin: Imagine you invest all your money in one stock, but all of sudden its price falls down by 15%.
+Here is the most basic example to begin with: Imagine you invest all your money in one stock, but all of sudden its price falls down by 15%.
 How would you feel?
 As you clearly notice putting all your eggs in one basket is rather stupid.

 How can you solve this problem?
-Therefore you first have to know that risk can be divided into 2 parts: risk you can diversify away and risk you can’t diversify away.
+First have to know that risk can be divided into 2 parts: Risk you can diversify away and risk you can’t diversify away.
 Let’s focus on the first type of risk.
 How can you diversify away this risk?

-This brings us to the forth level of diversification: international diversification.
+This brings us to the fourth level of diversification: International diversification.
 Not only for stocks, but also for bonds this is something very important.
-First we have the 4 big international currencies: dollar, euro, sterling and yen.
+First, we have the 4 big international currencies: dollar, euro, sterling and yen.
 Depending on your investment strategy it is advisable to hold assets in those different currencies.